dhhyi/javascript-fullstack-temptation/pages/javascript-is-singlethreaded.md

 - can be used to access low-level system APIs

 <!--
-A: *explain slide*
+🟦 *explain slide*

-D: No example this time?
+🟥 No example this time?

-A: No, C++ examples get big and complicated quickly.
+🟦 No, C++ examples get big and complicated quickly.
 Besides, we can't run them in this presentation because the browser environment is sandboxed.

+🟦 [click] -> next slide
 -->

 ---